NeuroTechX/ntx_slack_archive/_new-york.md

  ><!channel> Thursday night Oct 28th will be NYC hacknight at OpenBCI.
 I want to do a special on brainwaves to the web browser over WiFi.

+9/22/2017 8:10 PM

+ **alex** :

+ >aj if there are materials (video, ppt, etc) for that hacknight, please pass them my way!